X-ZELL breaks new ground for fluorescence microscopy

 “Even flow cytometry – which is capable of staining 20 or more fluorophores at the same time – doesn’t have all the answers, because it’s unable to reveal cell morphology, thus taking crucial information away from the sample.”

-According to Dr Bhakdi, the capabilities of X-ZELL Cryoimmunostaining™ allowed him to develop a new method and filter set-up to routinely employ up to seven fluorophores on a traditional widefield fluorescence microscope equipped with a standard high-pressure mercury light source without cross-talk – thereby “combining the best of both worlds”, as he put it.
+According to Dr Bhakdi, the capabilities of Cryoimmunostaining™ allowed him to develop a new method and filter set-up to routinely employ up to seven fluorophores on a traditional widefield fluorescence microscope equipped with a standard high-pressure mercury light source without cross-talk – thereby “combining the best of both worlds”, as he put it.

 “Our solution finally allows us to visualize a sufficient number of fluorophores at the same time without sacrificing cell morphology, causing cross-talk or having to use complex compensation algorithms,” he announced.
 “This is ideal for imaging of rare-cells, such as tumor-derived Circulating Endothelial Cells, which can only be detected via Cryoimmunostaining™.